-Seven strategies for building trust in contact centers from Magnus Geverts of Calabrio
+Seven strategies for building trust in contact centres from Magnus Geverts of Calabrio

-Include the seven strategies below as part of your planning for 2017 to unleash the potential within your contact center and release a wealth of positive business outcomes:
+Include the seven strategies below as part of your planning for 2017 to unleash the potential within your contact centre and release a wealth of positive business outcomes:

 Capture the voice of the frontline – agents know your customers best.
 Why not develop focus groups that give agents regular opportunities to discuss pain points, customer frustrations and how to make the service experience, and even your products infinitely better?
 Consider putting in place feedback meetings to elicit informal suggestions but make sure you close the loop on all ideas to maintain effective feedback and build morale

 Put training higher up the food chain – once you’ve hired the right people, inspire and enthuse them with a comprehensive induction programme that covers corporate strategy and culture as well as their day-to-day tasks.

 Never under-estimate the power of mentoring.
 Pair up recent graduates with seasoned professionals.
 A multi-generational contact centre team is a healthy one where all parties learn from each other, keeping boredom at bay, skills refreshed and staff motivated.